 Flavia Loures, a UNESCO special counsel, Worldwide Fund for Nature's Global Freshwater Program senior program officer, and the leading practitioner campaigning for the ratification of the United Nations Watercourses Convention, joined Professors Rachael Salcido and Gregory Weber on the dissertation defense panel.

-Bennett, the 2008 recipient of the Pacific McGeorge's Slater International Water Law Award, is a member of the Alabama State Bar, the Washington, D.C.
+Bennett, the 2008 recipient of the McGeorge's Slater International Water Law Award, is a member of the Alabama State Bar, the Washington, D.C.
 Bar and is admitted to the Roll of Solicitors in England and Wales.
 He is a frequent panelist at water conferences and a former adjunct professor at the University of Alabama and the Birmingham School of Law.

 Arizona water law attorney Margaret Vick, '83, J.S.D.
 '09, and Taiwanese attorney/engineer Wen-Lu Wang, J.S.D.
-'10, are the only other successful candidates for Pacific McGeorge's unique degree.
+'10, are the only other successful candidates for McGeorge's unique degree.